peakwatts/beta/privacy.md

   - Apart from access during the ride, app might access your location while you are navigating the app interface to provide services like weather forecast for your location.

 * **External sensors**
-  - Data collected from connected Bluetooth sensors might include your speed, cadence, heart rate, or power data.
+  - Data collected from connected Bluetooth sensors might include your speed, cadence, heart rate, power or radar data.
 This data is displayed to you during the ride and recorded for post-ride analysis.
   - App will connect to sensor only if you choose to pair that sensor.
   - You can disconnect or unpair sensors at any time from the "Sensors" view.